maicodelphi/gsCompressPDF/README.md

 # delphi_pdf_compress
-Compression of PDF files "multithread" in Delphi using GhostScript Nothing else needed, only the console app.
+Compression of PDF files "multithread" in console application You can get only .exe file and nothing else is needded to run.

+If you want to modify:
+	- Made in Delphi using GhostScript (Seattle>Tokio but should build in any version)

 ## How it works